SamuelScheit/fingerprinting/paper/paper.typ

 // the following parameters are read by fingerprintjs from the browser and are sent directly to the FPJS server
 // detect browser type based on availability of property
-// some browsers return inaccurate values to prevent fingerprinting
+// some browsers return common values to prevent fingerprinting

 #let brwserProp(href, body) = { link(href, text(body));/* footnote(href) */ }